 - User can change the data source configuration, ACL, and delete the data source.

 See Access control for more information.

-The magic of data streams is that they standardize data from all the different shapes and formats your tools use into a straightforward tabular format.
+Data streams standardize data from all the different shapes and formats your tools use into a straightforward tabular format.
 While creating a tile you can tweak data streams by grouping or aggregating specific columns.
 Depending on the kind of data, SquaredUp will automatically suggest how to visualize the result, for example as a table or line graph.

-Data streams installed with the Zabbix plugin are:
+Data streams installed with the Zabbix data source are:

 CPU DPC time

 Returns the time that the processor spends receiving and servicing deferred procedure calls (DPCs) for a host reporting to Zabbix.